Creation of a stoma

 Sally

 Sometimes a surgeon won’t know that you need a stoma until they’re operating.
 In these cases a stoma may be formed as part of an emergency procedure.
 These unexpected and unplanned stomas can be particularly difficult to cope with and may come as a shock.
-You can speak to your surgeon about this before the operation if it’s something you’re worried about.
+Speak to your surgeon about this before the operation if it’s something you’re worried about.

 How does a stoma work?